davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.sqlddl/index.md

 </li>
 </ul>

-##### Task 2: Data Cleansing and Preparation
+##### Task 2: Data Ingestion

-The next step is to get the raw data into your database.
+The next step is to import the raw data into your database.

 1. Write a script that inputs the raw data file and prints out a sequence of `INSERT OR IGNORE INTO ...` statements that you can later copy-and-paste into SQLite to fully populate the tables in your database.
-You may use either Java or Python to write this script.
-It is recommended that you use Python for this type of work, as is mostly the case in industry.
+It is recommended that you use Python for this type of work, as is mostly the case in industry, but I don't really have a preference.
+You may use either Python or Java.

 	 The optional `OR IGNORE` statement will ignore the insert statement if the tuple already exists in the table.
+We didn't talk about this option in class, but it cuts down on the number of warnings.

-2. Along the way, your script will need to resolve all those anomalies I listed before (inconsistencies, redundancies, etc.).
-This step is called Data Cleansing in the real world.
+2. Your script will need to resolve all those anomalies I listed before (inconsistencies, redundancies, etc.).
+This step is called *Data Cleansing* out in the real world.
 In some cases, you can rely on the database to resolve some anomalies.
 For instance, if you set a deptID to be the primary key of Department like you were supposed to, then multiple insertions of the same department would be automatically rejected by SQLite.
 (You will see the warnings pop up in SQLite when you go to execute.)

 3. Here are the first few lines generated by my script when given the raw data.
 Duplicate insert statements in your output are allowed by me.
-Don't worry, because you set your primary keys correctly, duplicate tuples will not be inserted.
+Notice how my script took every row from the raw file, and generates several insert statements.
+Don't worry about duplicate insert statements in your output, as they will be ignored by the "OR IGNORE" clause.

    ```sql
    INSERT OR IGNORE INTO Student VALUES (1001,'Lia','Junior','3.6');